 United Technologies in Focus

-Based in Farmington, United Technologies (UTX) is in the Conglomerates sector, and so far this year, shares have seen a price change of 23.87%.
-The maker of elevators, jet engines and other products is currently shelling out a dividend of $0.74 per share, with a dividend yield of 2.23%.
-This compares to the Diversified Operations industry's yield of 1.31% and the S&P 500's yield of 1.94%.
+Based in Farmington, United Technologies (UTX) is in the Conglomerates sector, and so far this year, shares have seen a price change of 23.35%.
+Currently paying a dividend of $0.74 per share, the company has a dividend yield of 2.24%.
+In comparison, the Diversified Operations industry's yield is 1.53%, while the S&P 500's yield is 1.88%.

-Taking a look at the company's dividend growth, its current annualized dividend of $2.94 is up 3.7% from last year.
-United Technologies has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 4.37%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, United Technologies's payout ratio is 39%, which means it paid out 39% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $2.94 is up 3.7% from last year.
+United Technologies has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 4.26%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, United Technologies's payout ratio is 38%, which means it paid out 38% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for UTX for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $7.93 per share, with earnings expected to increase 4.20% from the year ago period.
+UTX is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $7.97 per share, with earnings expected to increase 4.73% from the year ago period.

 Investors like dividends for a variety of different reasons, from tax advantages and decreasing overall portfolio risk to considerably improving stock investing profits.
 It's important to keep in mind that not all companies provide a quarterly payout.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 That said, they can take comfort from the fact that UTX is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report